 Do the math

 Don’t be afraid of numbers.
 In all of the answers to this question that I’ve found on the internet, not one of them suggested doing the math.
 What I mean is this.
 How will putting retirement savings on hold affect your retirement goals?
-These answer will depend on a number of factors, including (1) how much you’ve already saved, (2) when you want to retire, (3) future returns, and (4) future inflation rates.
+These answers will depend on a number of factors, including (1) how much you’ve already saved, (2) when you want to retire, (3) future returns, and (4) future inflation rates.

 Let’s make some assumptions in Christy’s case.
-Let’s assume a 27-year old will suspend IRA contributions for 2 years to save for a home.
+Let’s assume a 27-year-old will suspend IRA contributions for 2 years to save for a home.
 We’ll also assume she plans to retire at age 65.
 What impact will this have on retirement savings?

 Given a retirement age of 65, Christy will save for retirement for either 38 more years (if she doesn't stop saving) or 36 years (if she stops saving for 2 years).
 Since she and her husband are maxing out IRAs, we'll assume annual contributions of $11,000 ($5,500 per IRA).
 We'll also assume their investments earn 5% (taking inflation out of the picture).

-So what difference does two years make?
+So what difference do two years make?

 36 years: $1,054,199